AuraDevelopmentTeam/AuraBan/README.md

 ## Random Quote

-> I think Microsoft named .Net so it wouldn’t show up in a Unix directory listing.
+> Normal people believe that if it ain’t broke, don’t fix it.
+Engineers believe that if it ain’t broke, it doesn’t have enough features yet.
 >
-> -- <cite>Oktal</cite>
+> -- <cite>Scott Adams</cite>